 - Sleep on your back or use a wedge pillow to prevent putting pressure on your chest.

-You can expect some bruising, swelling and pain after areola reduction surgery, especially in the first few days, but it can take up to six weeks for swelling and numbness to resolve completely.
-Pain can usually be managed with over-the-counter pain medication, but ask your surgeon what's best, as everyone is different.
+You can expect some bruising, swelling and pain after areola reduction surgery, especially in the first few days, but this will gradually subside.3 Pain can usually be managed with over-the-counter medication, but your surgeon will likely prescribe stronger pain medication to be used if needed in the first few days.9

-You will be able to see your final results within a year, which is how long it takes for scars to fade as much as they're going to.3
+You will be able to see your final results within a year, but it can take up to two years for scars to fade.9

 Financing Areola Reduction Surgery With the CareCredit Credit Card